mrjake79/leaguemanager_old/readme.txt

 * TO-DO - Updating the translation code to remove the deprecated code has broken some translations due to a change in how WordPress handles multiple options.
 The translations files need some attention, so do the sport files...
 * Coming soon - Players, pagination for leagues, teams, matches, and players.
 New admin dashboard.
 New sport files.

+= 4.1.1 =
+* BUGFIX: fixed problem that matches per page was not set correctly with league mysql cache
+* BUGFIX: fixed issue with negative offsets for matches

+= 4.1 =
+* BUGFIX: fixed double logos in widget
+* BUGFIX: fixed issue with negtive offset error when multiple leagues are on same page
+* BUGFIX: fixed some issues with cache system
+* BUGFIX: fixed issue with fatal error on plugin activation
+* BUGFIX: fixed error in Fancy Slideshows filter

+= 4.0.9 =
+* NEW: show standingstable for home/away matches and after each match day
+* NEW: functions get_next_matches() and get_last_matches() (functions.php) to get next or last matches for specific team
+* NEW: added hebrew translation by Bar Shai
+* BUGFIX: fixed match_day option in [matches] shortcode when using multiple shortcodes on same page
+* BUGFIX: fixed calculation of apparatus points for gymnastics
+* BUGFIX: improved page loading times by caching MySQL query results and prevent unneccessary queries
+* BUGFIX: fix in matches pagination
+* BUGFIX: several small fixes

+= 4.0.8 =
+* NEW: options to set various logo sizes and cropping options
+* NEW: button to regenerate all thumbnails
+* NEW: button to scan for and delete unused logo files
+* NEW: set relegation teams for up and down
+* NEW: use last5 standings template in championship mode
+* UPDATE: some style updates
+* BUGFIX: fixed standings table colors in widget
+* BUGFIX: fixed soccer team ranking
+* BUGFIX: fixed pool team ranking
+* BUGFIX: fixed an AJAX issue

+= 4.0.7 =
+* NEW: show team logos in final matches and final results tree in championship mode including marking home team in bold
+* BUGFIX: some additional fixes for championship mode
+* BUGIFX: fixed logo size in widget
+* BUGFIX: some small fixed to prevent notices in championship mode

 = 4.0.6 =
 * NEW: new shortcode [league id=ID] to display all contents of a league, i.e. standings, crosstable, matchlist and teamlist with fancy jQuery UI Tabs
+* BUGFIX: several fixes for championship mode
+* UPDATE: updated some german translations for championship mode

 = 4.0.5 =
 * NEW: added logos to crosstable